20 THINGS TO DO IN BACOLOD + TOURIST SPOTS + ITINERARY (2025)

 To get a true taste of nature, head to Mambukal Resort, about an hour away by local bus from Bacolod City.
 Mambukal Resort is a timeless nature resort covering roughly 23.6 hectares of land at the foot of the mighty Mt.Kanlaon in Murcia, Negros Occidental.
 It is the gateway to Mt.Kanlaon via the Wasay Trail.

 Interestingly, Mambukal Resort was originally conceptualized by Kokichi Paul Ishawata, a Japanese architect, in 1927.
 This is why this place houses a Japanese-inspired bath house and a picnic garden.
+Mambukal Resort is also a flying fox sanctuary, if you’re lucky enough, you can see them up close.

 Mambukal Resort is sprinkled with nature springs, jungle-clad mountains, and waterfalls.
 The resort may seem old and forgotten, but once you take a leisurely walk around its surroundings, you’ll most likely appreciate the forest surrounding it.
+It’s also a sanctuary of flying fox, if you’re lucky enough, you can see them up close.

-BACOLOD TOURIST SPOTS: MAMBUKAL RESORT
+BACOLOD TOURIST SPOTS: MAMBUKAL MOUNTAIN RESORT

 Here’s the rate for the waterfalls: